The Adventures of Bullwhip Griffin: Cast

-Tony Hancock was cast in this film but was sacked during production due to his erratic behaviour.
+Tony Hancock was cast in this film, but was sacked during production due to his erratic behaviour.
 He was replaced by Richard Haydn.

 Reception

-Howard Thompson of The New York Times graded the film as "Okay, no more," adding that "as a Western spoof, the picture is slow, overdrawn and tame to the point of gentility.
+Howard Thompson of The New York Times graded the film as "Okay, no more", adding, "as a Western spoof, the picture is slow, overdrawn, and tame to the point of gentility.
 Surely young Disney fans wouldn't have cringed at some slambang, Gold Rush vigor, plus a little 'Ruggles of Red Gap' flavoring."
 Arthur D. Murphy of Variety called the film "a lively, entertaining comedy spoof of the California Gold Rush era.
 Zesty direction, wild performances, firstrate production values and broad comedy angles make this Walt Disney production particularly strong for all age audiences."
-Kevin Thomas of the Los Angeles Times wrote, "Everyone turns in winning performances, but they don't get much help from Lowell S. Hawley's routine script, which too often emphasizes dialog at the expense of action, or from James Neilson's equally pedestrian direction."
-The Monthly Film Bulletin stated, "A pity that some scenes are played for more than they are worth, but there's enough liveliness here to keep all but the most sophisticated youngsters happy."
+Kevin Thomas of the Los Angeles Times wrote: "Everyone turns in winning performances, but they don't get much help from Lowell S. Hawley's routine script, which too often emphasizes dialog at the expense of action, or from James Neilson's equally pedestrian direction."
+The Monthly Film Bulletin stated: "A pity that some scenes are played for more than they are worth, but there's enough liveliness here to keep all but the most sophisticated youngsters happy."

-The film holds a score of 43% on Rotten Tomatoes based on 7 reviews.
+The film holds a score of 50% on Rotten Tomatoes based on eight reviews.

 Edits by Disney+

-Disney+ notes before their version of the film that it was "Edited for content".
-When Jack is pulled out of the river after Judge Higgins tries to rob his money belt, Jack tells the captain "There's a big man dressed as a coolie, but it's Judge Higgins and he tried to rob me" and the captain replies "Round up all the coolies, and take 'em to the wheel house".
-Disney+ overdubbed the lines to "There's a big man dressed as some others, but it's Judge Higgins and he tried to rob me" and "Round up all the men, and take 'em to the wheel house".
+When the film was released on Disney+, it was "edited for content".
+When Jack is pulled out of the river after Judge Higgins tries to rob his money belt, Jack tells the captain, "There's a big man dressed as a Coolie, but it's Judge Higgins and he tried to rob me", and the captain replies, "Round up all the Coolies, and take 'em to the wheelhouse".
+Disney+ overdubbed the lines to "There's a big man dressed as some others, but it's Judge Higgins and he tried to rob me" and "Round up all the men, and take 'em to the wheelhouse".